 If you have ever needed to pull out a safety topic, the calendar is always a good place to start.
 There are safety awareness months like February’s heart health and October’s Fire Safety.
-Mid-summer is upon us, so you can remind everyone about potential wildfires, as well as some of the other hazards associated with the great outdoors.
-Insects, the large brood, have been in the news this summer, and there have been alerts about the mosquitoes and disease vectors.
-Mosquitos are considered the world’s most dangerous critters and are responsible for more than 750,000 deaths per year.
+Mid-summer is upon us so that you can remind everyone about potential wildfires and some of the other hazards associated with the great outdoors.
+Insects, the large brood, have been in the news this summer, and there have been alerts about mosquitoes and disease vectors.
+Mosquitos are considered the world’s most dangerous critters and are responsible for more than 750,000 deaths annually.

 This article has been edited for length and clarity.
 The opinions expressed in this article are the author's own and do not necessarily reflect the view of their employer or the American Chemical Society.

 Copyright 2022 American Chemical Society (All Rights Reserved)